 You can (digitally) navigate a trade ship from London to the Far East and back again, turn the man-powered wheel that used to be used to lift crates on and off of ships, and wander through an 18th century dockside neighborhood.

-A large part one floor goes into what happened to the docks during WWII (hint: they were bombed a lot) and how the British responded to protect them.
+A large part of one floor goes into what happened to the docks during WWII (hint: they were bombed a lot) and how the British responded to protect them.
 The bottom floor takes a look at the decline and eventual resurgence of the East End after WWII.

 Around the Museum: They are trying to make Canary Wharf a destination even when offices are closed.
-There are restaurants, coffee shops and beer gardens, boat rentals, a climbing center, a bar with table shuffleboard and some shopping.
+There are restaurants, coffee shops and beer gardens, boat rentals, a climbing center, a bar with shuffleboard tables, and some shopping.

 You come up out of the Canary Wharf tube station into Jubilee Park, which is sort of like coming out of the underground and finding yourself in Wonderland.
 It’s small, pretty and whimsical; take some time to appreciate it.